tm-eict/tmwiki/Information_Security/OSI-model.md

 - are all the cables plugged in?
 - Is the network card functioning?
 - Could it be a faulty cable?
+- What kind of connection is it?
+Star, bus, ring or mesh?

 ## Acronym
 Something to help you learn: